viklund/courses/rnaseq/labs/isoform-visualisation.md

 ### Importing reference based isoform info for the *RAB11FIP5* gene

 Since it takes time to generate all data, we have already created other files that you can also download and view in your browser.
-This includes result files for the subset of reads that map to the **RAB11FIP5** gene.
+This includes result files for the subset of reads that map to the *RAB11FIP5* gene.
 These mappings have been used for reference based assembly of isoforms.

-You can find all BAM files and GTF files for all samples using a web browser [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/RAB11FIP5).
-You can then view them in IGV using import from URL.
+You can find all BAM files and GTF files for all samples [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/RAB11FIP5) using a web browser.
+You can then view them in IGV using "Import from URL".

 ### Importing de novo assembled transcripts mapped to the *RAB11FIP5* gene

-There are result files from de novo transcriptome assembly using the the subset of reads that map to the **RAB11FIP5** gene.
+We have also created result files from *de novo* transcriptome assembly using the the subset of reads that map to the *RAB11FIP5* gene.
 The assembled transcripts were then mapped back to the genome.

-You can download all BAM files and GTF files for all samples using a web browser from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/deNovo/BAMfiles).
+You can download all BAM files and GTF files for all samples from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/deNovo/BAMfiles) using a web browser.

 ## Importing reference based isoform info to the genome